Central Westchester Parkway: Construction and opening

-The Central Westchester Parkway dates to a proposal for three new west–east parkways designed by the Westchester County Park Commission (established in 1922), which included the Cross County Parkway and the unbuilt O'Dell Parkway.
+The Central Westchester Parkway dates to a proposal for three new east–west parkways designed by the Westchester County Park Commission (established in 1922), which included the Cross County Parkway and the unbuilt O'Dell Parkway.
 This parkway would connect the village of Elmsford at the Saw Mill River Parkway and the city of White Plains at Westchester Avenue.
 The parkway would eventually be extended to the Hutchinson River Parkway near Silver Lake Park in White Plains.
 Construction began in 1930 of the new parkway with an initial section on the eastern edge of White Plains.

 The parkway, slated to open around August 1, 1932 would have, contrary to most parkways through Westchester County, truck traffic.
 Residents of White Plains felt they approved the money for the new parkway to have the same no-truck restriction that the rest of the parkway system would have.
 Residents began a petition in July 1932 to be sent to the Westchester County Park Commission to continue the ban onto the Central Westchester.
 This first section of the Central Westchester Parkway opened on August 13, 1932, with a celebration headlined by a ribbon cutting with White Plains mayor Chauncey Griffin.
 The parkway segment cost $1 million (1932 USD) to construct and the ribbon was placed at the location of George Washington's first defensive line in 1776 during the Battle of White Plains.